corrosion-rs/corrosion/README.md

 This is to support scenarios where it's easier to build corrosion-generator outside of the normal bootstrap path, such as in the case of package managers that make it very easy to import Rust crates for fully reproducible, offline builds.
-- `CORROSION_INSTALL_EXECUTABLE:BOOL` - Controls whetehr corrosion-generator is installed with the package.
+- `CORROSION_INSTALL_EXECUTABLE:BOOL` - Controls whether corrosion-generator is installed with the package.
 Default: `ON` with `CORROSION_GENERATOR_EXECUTABLE` unset, otherwise `OFF`

 ### Importing C-Style Libraries Written in Rust